 Theodore Roosevelt (1852 - 1919)

-Once a sickly, nerdy boy who headed into the Adirondack forest to take the cure, Theodore Roosevelt promised to use political power for wilderness preservation.
+Once a sickly, nerdy boy who headed into the Adirondack forest to take the nature cure, Theodore Roosevelt promised to use political power for wilderness preservation.
 An avid hunter, Roosevelt felt that conservation and regulation protected the wild places for hunters and nature lovers alike.
 He saw the conservation of the American wilderness as a patriotic issue and believed that wilderness was part of the national identity.

 As governor of New York, Roosevelt backed the state's purchase of 70,000 of forest reserves in the Adirondacks and the Catskills.
 In 1890, on America's most famous camp-out, Roosevelt and John Muir spent several days in Yosemite.
 The two legendary men spent long hours discussing the importance of saving pristine areas from rampant mining and logging.
 At the time, California's giant sequoias were being lost to the timber industry and Muir encouraged Roosevelt to save the threatened sequoia groves.
 President Roosevelt created the US Forest Service and 5 National Parks.